 It was not studied cladistically until the 21st century when Lyson et al., 2010 re-ran the Rieppel and deBraga 1996 matrix adding Eunotosaurus and Proganochelys.
 The result: Testudata popped out of Diapsida.

 - Werneburg and Sanchez-Villagra, 2009: Compiled an amniote phylogeny based on developmental timing features of organs and determined based on it that turtles are outside of Diapsida.
 (Of course only living taxa could be considered in this way.)

 - Werneburg et. al, 2013 examined the development of the turtle neck, identifying embryonic intercentra and ribs that become coossified into cervical vertebrae.
 Among diapsids, intercentra are greatly reduced, so their presence among turtles appears to argue for a non-diapsid origin.

-- The central and costal plates of the turtle shell are associated with vertebrae and ribs, respectively.
-Lyson et al., 2013 considered the homology of the enigmatic nuchal bone (right) , which has no vertebral component, and find it to be homologous to the cleithra of other amniotes.
+- The neural and costal plates of the turtle shell are associated with vertebrae and ribs, respectively.
+Lyson et al., 2013 considered the homology of the enigmatic nuchal plate (right) , which has no vertebral component, and find it to be homologous to the cleithra of other amniotes.
 Recall that the cleithrum was the major bone of the pectoral girdle in fish-like sarcopterygians, reduced in amniotes, and lost in Sauria.
-The presence of the cleithrum in turtles, again, argues against their being members of Sauria.
+The presence of the cleithrum in turtles, places them outside of Sauria.
+Sorry, archosaurs!